jarusll/the-logs/index.md

 I forgot to delete my lightsail instances and I've been charged for 3 months now.
 I did disable the instance.

+Things I need to do for the edit
+- Line up the videos
+- Transitions
+- Background music
+- Color grading

 # 2022-04-02

 ### Plan for today